 Step 3 – Cook

-Now, cook on high 3-4 hours or low 6-7 hours.
+Now, cook on HIGH for 3-4 hours or LOW for 6-7 hours.
 It would be best if you stirred them every hour or so for even cooking.

 Step 4 – Mash